IN THE NEWS

 Our 2018 Hunger project was reported on by CommunityNews, and our 2019 Hunger project was reported on by TAPinto Robbinsville.

-Here is a link to our latest article that was published:
+Here are links to our latest articles that have been published:

 ONE Project board members Danielle Liegl, Lauren Beaver, Stacey Kierman, Rajnarind Kaur and Indy Samra are among the volunteers who helped pack 10,000 meals for those in need.